Social value of work. Human values in social psychology

 • Spiritual

-• Material- money, wealth, property, valuables, etc. etc.
+• Material- money, wealth, property, valuable items, etc. etc.

 • Cultural- art in all its manifestations.